jquindiagan/MechaCar_Statistical_Analysis/README.md

 ### Briefly summarize your interpretation and findings for the t-test results.
 Include screenshots of the t-test to support your summary.

+### T-Test: All Lots
+The t-test p-value of all lots is about 0.06, which is over the significance level of 0.05.
+This means the null hypothesis cannot be rejected, and the mean of all the lots combined is statistically similar to the population mean of 1500.
 <img src="Resources/ttest_all.png" width=50% height=50%>

+### T-Test: Lot 1
+The t-test p-value of Lot 1 is 1, which means the null hypothesis cannot be rejected and suggests the mean of Lot 1 is statistically identical to the population mean of 1500.
 <img src="Resources/ttest_lot1.png" width=60% height=60%>

+### T-Test: Lot 2
+The t-test p-value of Lot 2 is about 0.61, which is well over the significance level of 0.05.
+This means the null hypothesis cannot be rejected, and the mean of Lot 2 is statistically similar to the population mean of 1500.
 <img src="Resources/ttest_lot2.png" width=60% height=60%>

+### T-Test: Lot 3
+The t-test p-value of Lot 3 is about 0.04, which is under the significance level of 0.05.
+This means the null hypothesis can be rejected, and the mean of Lot 3 is not statistically similar to the population mean of 1500.
 <img src="Resources/ttest_lot3.png" width=60% height=60%>

 ## Study Design: MechaCar vs Competition.